-To use independent subsets of satellites tracked in RTK surveys subset function divides all tracked satellites into two subsets with an even spread throughout the sky, and can be used to measure and then remeasure the point using independent occupations without having to return at another time.
+To use independent subsets of satellites tracked in RTK surveys

+Some regulatory authorities require "independent" measurements of points in RTK surveys.
+This can include making repeated occupations at different times of day to ensure a change in satellite constellation.
+The SV subset function divides all tracked satellites into two subsets with an even spread throughout the sky, and can be used to measure and then remeasure the point using independent occupations without having to return at another time.